 Caltrain: 25th Avenue Grade Separation Project

-In addition, the project will create new east-west street connections at 28th and 31st Avenues; and as part of the project improvements, Caltrain will build a new elevated Hillsdale Station with updated amenities at E. 28th Avenue.
+The project will raise the train tracks, and slightly lower the road (grade separate), at E. 25th Avenue, and will create new east-west street connections at 28th and 31st avenues.
+As part of the project's overall improvements, Caltrain will also build a new elevated Hillsdale Station with updated amenities at E. 28th Avenue.

 Planning for the Hillsdale Station Closure